DELETE Certificates Exclude Query

 The DELETE /Certificates/Exclude/Query method is used to delete and exclude a group of certificates from Keyfactor Command that match the criteria provided in the query string.
 This endpoint An endpoint is a URL that enables the API to gain access to resources on a server. returns 204 with no content upon success.

-Excluded Certificates are certificates which have been deleted from the database and excluded from all Keyfactor Command functionality.
-These certificates will be skipped during a CA A certificate authority (CA) is an entity that issues digital certificates.
-Within Keyfactor Command, a CA may be a Microsoft CA or a Keyfactor gateway to a cloud-based or remote CA. sync or import (see Delete And Exclude).
+Excluded certificates are certificates which have been removed from the main tables of the Keyfactor Command database and excluded from all Keyfactor Command functionality.
+These certificates will be skipped and not re-imported during a CA A certificate authority (CA) is an entity that issues digital certificates.
+Within Keyfactor Command, a CA may be a Microsoft CA or a Keyfactor gateway to a cloud-based or remote CA. synchronization or manual import

 Name | In | Description |